aarnphm/aarnphm.github.io/content/thoughts/mechanistic interpretability.md

 When features are sparsed, superposition allows compression beyond what linear model can do, at a cost of interference that requires non-linear filtering.

 reasoning: “noisy simulation”, where small neural networks exploit feature sparsity and properties of high-dimensional spaces to approximately simulate much larger much sparser neural networks

+### overcomplete basis

+_reasoning for the set of $n$ directions [^direction]_

+[^direction]: Even though features still correspond to directions, the set of intepretable direction is larger than the number of dimensions

 ## features